 Shape and Grip Style First

 Before sensor specs, battery life, or polling rate — the shape has to fit your hand.
-Ergonomic mice come in three main profiles:
+Ergonomic gaming mice come in three main profiles:

-Weight and Fatigue
+Weight and Session Length

-Wireless vs. Wired
+Wireless vs. Wired in 2026

 • 125–500 Hz: Fine for casual gaming and work